hapax/hapax.github.io/_posts/2019-09-04-scrubland.md

 The responsibility for getting us out of the scrubland doesn't lie with teachers, or even textbook writers, but the people who write the curriculum.
-From their perspective, it's much easier to maintain the scrubland, and maybe ride around in a pickup truck painting shrubs different colours, than to chart a new course into the mathematical world.
+From their perspective, it's much easier to maintain the scrubland than to chart a new course into the mathematical world.
 That takes time, money, and vision, and these are perennially in short supply.